ory/sdk/clients/client/go/docs/OAuth2ClientTokenLifespans.md

 `func (o *OAuth2ClientTokenLifespans) UnsetClientCredentialsGrantAccessTokenLifespan()`

 UnsetClientCredentialsGrantAccessTokenLifespan ensures that no value is present for ClientCredentialsGrantAccessTokenLifespan, not even an explicit nil
+### GetDeviceAuthorizationGrantAccessTokenLifespan

+`func (o *OAuth2ClientTokenLifespans) GetDeviceAuthorizationGrantAccessTokenLifespan() string`

+GetDeviceAuthorizationGrantAccessTokenLifespan returns the DeviceAuthorizationGrantAccessTokenLifespan field if non-nil, zero value otherwise.

+### GetDeviceAuthorizationGrantAccessTokenLifespanOk

+`func (o *OAuth2ClientTokenLifespans) GetDeviceAuthorizationGrantAccessTokenLifespanOk() (*string, bool)`

+GetDeviceAuthorizationGrantAccessTokenLifespanOk returns a tuple with the DeviceAuthorizationGrantAccessTokenLifespan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceAuthorizationGrantAccessTokenLifespan

+`func (o *OAuth2ClientTokenLifespans) SetDeviceAuthorizationGrantAccessTokenLifespan(v string)`

+SetDeviceAuthorizationGrantAccessTokenLifespan sets DeviceAuthorizationGrantAccessTokenLifespan field to given value.

+### HasDeviceAuthorizationGrantAccessTokenLifespan

+`func (o *OAuth2ClientTokenLifespans) HasDeviceAuthorizationGrantAccessTokenLifespan() bool`

+HasDeviceAuthorizationGrantAccessTokenLifespan returns a boolean if a field has been set.

+### SetDeviceAuthorizationGrantAccessTokenLifespanNil

+`func (o *OAuth2ClientTokenLifespans) SetDeviceAuthorizationGrantAccessTokenLifespanNil(b bool)`

+ SetDeviceAuthorizationGrantAccessTokenLifespanNil sets the value for DeviceAuthorizationGrantAccessTokenLifespan to be an explicit nil

+### UnsetDeviceAuthorizationGrantAccessTokenLifespan
+`func (o *OAuth2ClientTokenLifespans) UnsetDeviceAuthorizationGrantAccessTokenLifespan()`

+UnsetDeviceAuthorizationGrantAccessTokenLifespan ensures that no value is present for DeviceAuthorizationGrantAccessTokenLifespan, not even an explicit nil
+### GetDeviceAuthorizationGrantIdTokenLifespan

+`func (o *OAuth2ClientTokenLifespans) GetDeviceAuthorizationGrantIdTokenLifespan() string`

+GetDeviceAuthorizationGrantIdTokenLifespan returns the DeviceAuthorizationGrantIdTokenLifespan field if non-nil, zero value otherwise.

+### GetDeviceAuthorizationGrantIdTokenLifespanOk

+`func (o *OAuth2ClientTokenLifespans) GetDeviceAuthorizationGrantIdTokenLifespanOk() (*string, bool)`

+GetDeviceAuthorizationGrantIdTokenLifespanOk returns a tuple with the DeviceAuthorizationGrantIdTokenLifespan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceAuthorizationGrantIdTokenLifespan

+`func (o *OAuth2ClientTokenLifespans) SetDeviceAuthorizationGrantIdTokenLifespan(v string)`

+SetDeviceAuthorizationGrantIdTokenLifespan sets DeviceAuthorizationGrantIdTokenLifespan field to given value.

+### HasDeviceAuthorizationGrantIdTokenLifespan

+`func (o *OAuth2ClientTokenLifespans) HasDeviceAuthorizationGrantIdTokenLifespan() bool`

+HasDeviceAuthorizationGrantIdTokenLifespan returns a boolean if a field has been set.

+### SetDeviceAuthorizationGrantIdTokenLifespanNil

+`func (o *OAuth2ClientTokenLifespans) SetDeviceAuthorizationGrantIdTokenLifespanNil(b bool)`

+ SetDeviceAuthorizationGrantIdTokenLifespanNil sets the value for DeviceAuthorizationGrantIdTokenLifespan to be an explicit nil

+### UnsetDeviceAuthorizationGrantIdTokenLifespan
+`func (o *OAuth2ClientTokenLifespans) UnsetDeviceAuthorizationGrantIdTokenLifespan()`

+UnsetDeviceAuthorizationGrantIdTokenLifespan ensures that no value is present for DeviceAuthorizationGrantIdTokenLifespan, not even an explicit nil
+### GetDeviceAuthorizationGrantRefreshTokenLifespan

+`func (o *OAuth2ClientTokenLifespans) GetDeviceAuthorizationGrantRefreshTokenLifespan() string`

+GetDeviceAuthorizationGrantRefreshTokenLifespan returns the DeviceAuthorizationGrantRefreshTokenLifespan field if non-nil, zero value otherwise.

+### GetDeviceAuthorizationGrantRefreshTokenLifespanOk

+`func (o *OAuth2ClientTokenLifespans) GetDeviceAuthorizationGrantRefreshTokenLifespanOk() (*string, bool)`

+GetDeviceAuthorizationGrantRefreshTokenLifespanOk returns a tuple with the DeviceAuthorizationGrantRefreshTokenLifespan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceAuthorizationGrantRefreshTokenLifespan

+`func (o *OAuth2ClientTokenLifespans) SetDeviceAuthorizationGrantRefreshTokenLifespan(v string)`

+SetDeviceAuthorizationGrantRefreshTokenLifespan sets DeviceAuthorizationGrantRefreshTokenLifespan field to given value.

+### HasDeviceAuthorizationGrantRefreshTokenLifespan

+`func (o *OAuth2ClientTokenLifespans) HasDeviceAuthorizationGrantRefreshTokenLifespan() bool`

+HasDeviceAuthorizationGrantRefreshTokenLifespan returns a boolean if a field has been set.

+### SetDeviceAuthorizationGrantRefreshTokenLifespanNil

+`func (o *OAuth2ClientTokenLifespans) SetDeviceAuthorizationGrantRefreshTokenLifespanNil(b bool)`

+ SetDeviceAuthorizationGrantRefreshTokenLifespanNil sets the value for DeviceAuthorizationGrantRefreshTokenLifespan to be an explicit nil

+### UnsetDeviceAuthorizationGrantRefreshTokenLifespan
+`func (o *OAuth2ClientTokenLifespans) UnsetDeviceAuthorizationGrantRefreshTokenLifespan()`

+UnsetDeviceAuthorizationGrantRefreshTokenLifespan ensures that no value is present for DeviceAuthorizationGrantRefreshTokenLifespan, not even an explicit nil
 ### GetImplicitGrantAccessTokenLifespan

 `func (o *OAuth2ClientTokenLifespans) GetImplicitGrantAccessTokenLifespan() string`